-Medical imaging comprises different imaging modalities and processes to image human body for diagnostic and treatment purposes and therefore has an important role in the improvement of public health in all population groups.
-Furthermore, medical imaging is justified also to follow the course of a disease already diagnosed and/or treated.
-Area of medical imaging is very complex and, depending on a context, requires supplementary activities of medical doctors, medical physicists, biomedical engineers as well as technicians
+Medical imaging encompasses different imaging modalities and processes to image the human body for diagnostic and treatment purposes and therefore plays an important role in initiatives to improve public health for all population groups.
+Furthermore, medical imaging is frequently justified in the follow-up of a disease already diagnosed and/or treated.

-Medical imaging, especially X-ray based examinations and ultrasonography, is crucial in every medical setting and at all levels of heath care.
-In public health and preventive medicine as well as in curative medicine, effective decisions depend on correct diagnosis.
-Though medical/clinical judgment maybe sufficient in treatment of many conditions, the use of diagnostic imaging services is paramount in confirming, correctly assessing and documenting course of the disease as well as in assessing response to treatment.
+Medical imaging, especially X-ray based examinations and ultrasonography, is crucial in a variety of medical setting and at all major levels of health care.
+In public health and preventive medicine as well as in both curative and palliative care, effective decisions depend on correct diagnoses.
+Though medical/clinical judgment may be sufficient prior to treatment of many conditions, the use of diagnostic imaging services is paramount in confirming, correctly assessing and documenting courses of many diseases as well as in assessing responses to treatment.

-With improved health care policy and increasing number of available medical equipment, the number of radiological medical procedures are increasing considerably.
-Effective and of good quality imaging is important for further medical decision making and can reduce unnecessary procedures.
-Reports from some countries indicate that a significant portion of all abdominal surgical interventions (explorative laparotomy) may have been avoided if simple diagnostic imaging services such as ultrasound had been available.
+With improved health care policy and increasing availability of medical equipment, the number of global imaging-based procedures is increasing considerably.
+Effective, safe, and high quality imaging is important for much medical decision-making and can reduce unnecessary procedures.
+For example, some surgical interventions can be avoided altogether if simple diagnostic imaging services such as ultrasound are available.